shreddy1/Analyzing-HeartDisease-using-MachineLearning-techniques/README.md

 A mini project on analyzing whether the patient has heart disease or not.
  K –Nearest Neighbour (KNN) , Decision Tree (DT), Naive Bayes (NB), Support Vector Machine(SVM), Logistic Regression, Random Forest has been used to evaluate the accuracy.

-I have used the Heart Disease dataset from UCI.
-The dataset contains 76 attributes, but all published experiments refer to using a subset of 14 of them.
+The dataset used for this project is the Heart Disease dataset taken from UCI.
+The dataset contains 76 attributes, but for the project purpose I have only used 14 columns.
 The "goal" field refers to the presence of heart disease in the patient.
 It is integer valued from 0 (no presence) to 4.

-  # Attribute Information:
+### Attribute Information:

-1.age

-2.sex
+1.age: displays the age of the individual.

+2.sex: displays the gender of the patient.

+  1 = male,
+  0 = female

-3.chest pain type (4 values)
+3.chest pain type (4 values): displays the type of chest-pain experienced by the patient

 4.resting blood pressure